 Orange and Teal style has become increasingly popular on social media in the last couple of years.
 This colour palette has literally surged over Instagram, and for a good reason.
 Let’s see why…

-Orange and Teal is a popular colour combination of two complementary colours, orange and teal.
-It is widely used in film and photography industry to mimic colours of sunrise and sunset, and bring portraits to life.
-It is achieved by pushing oranges into the highlights, and blues into the shadows, to maximize the colour contrast.
+Orange and teal is a popular colour combination of two complementary colours, orange and teal.
+It is widely used in film and photography because it mimics sunrise and sunset colours and brings portraits to life.
+It is achieved by pushing orange tones into the highlights, and blue tones into the shadows, to maximize the colour contrast.

-Creating contrast by using complementary colours adds depth to your images, therefore better conveying depth and 3D structure.
+Creating contrast by using complementary colours adds depth to your images, therefore better conveying the depth and 3D structure.

 Why is Orange and Teal so Popular?